• Skip to primary navigation

 You can easily substitute any jam that you have on hand or use one that is more to your liking.
 I think these would be delicious with apricot jam, or maybe blackberry jam, or what about apple butter?
 I have a similar dessert with applesauce in the applesauce oat bars and with blueberries in these blueberry bars.

-Yes, these raspberry oat bars freeze well.
+Yes, these raspberry bars freeze well.
 Allow bars to fully cool.
-Freeze bars in casserole dish or remove to another hard container.
-These won't freeze well in a plastic bag because the bars are soft and crumbly.
+Freeze bars in a casserole dish or remove them to another sturdy container.
+These don't freeze well in a plastic bag because the bars are soft and crumbly.

 What kind of oats do I use?